abhishek8087/comment-service/README.md

 # comment-service
 A service to add new comments.
 Add dislike, like and replies to the comment

+Assumptions -> The service that stores a social media post to multiple comments mapping is handled by other team and is not implemented as part of this solution.

 Postman collection or OpenAPI spec -> https://github.com/abhishek8087/comment-service/blob/master/app/src/main/spec/reference/comment-api.yml

 APIs to render comments